justeattakeaway/pie/README.md

 - When you create your PR, target the `beta-*` branch.
 - Upon merging to your `beta-*` branch, a new PR titled **release: Release Packages (beta)** is automatically created.
 This PR includes the `CHANGELOG.md` and `package.json` version bump.
 Merging this PR will execute a publish to npm using the appropriate tag.

-**Notes:** Any new PRs that target the `beta-*` branch will cause GitHub actions to include the changes as part of that beta release.
-Any package that uses the `beta` tag **must** follow this workflow until it's ready to be promoted to the `latest` tag (see Stable Versions section).
-PRs that combine changes in `latest` and `beta` / `next` packages will result in the beta / next package being versioned incorrectly.

 ### Feature versions - 'next' tag